Toble007/COVID-19_CS_5010_Project/Final Report.md

 To supplement our vaccine data, we needed the actual COVID-19 case data as well; this is updated daily and can be downloaded from https://ourworldindata.org/covid-cases?country=IND~USA~GBR~CAN~DEU~FRA.
 Spanning 59 fields and 215 countries, a couple take-aways are immediately apparent: there are quite a few countries which have reported COVID 19 cases and are yet to implement a vaccine program, and the breadth of data here indicates the likelihood of non-COVID fields.
 Sure enough, there are a number of potential infection predictors, including but not limited to: population size, median age, and average life expectancy.
 Predictors that are directly related to COVID's spread and potency, like cardiovascular deaths, handwashing facilities, and prevalence of diabetes, complement our COVID-specific metrics like daily cases reported, daily deaths reported, and daily tests conducted.
 Unfortunantely, a number of fields, like patients in ICU, number of smokers, etc, have a paucity of countries represented and, as a result, can only be effectively modeled for a subset of countries.

 The data has observations from as early as 1/1/2020, which is nearly a full year's worth of data more than our vaccine data.
-Assuming the dataset's reported numbers are roughly as accurate as our vaccine numbers, we would assume that the increased number of observations would help us to train our models more effectively
+Assuming the dataset's reported numbers are roughly as accurate as our vaccine numbers, we would also assume that the increased number of observations would help us to train our models more effectively.
+As far as the reporting inconsistencies we saw in the vaccine dataset, the COVID case data has less missing data in the COVID-related numbers and the daily observation should prove more reliable.

-We have fields like country, country code, date, daily cases, daily deaths, total cases, etc.
-We also have some boiler-plate demographic data
-You’ll notice that some countries are missing quite a bit of data in some fields

 ## Cultural Dimension Data
 https://geerthofstede.com/research-and-vsm/dimension-data-matrix/
-Geert Hofstede is a social scientist who rates countries on 0-100 scale on 6 dimensions: power distance, individualism, masculinity, uncertainty avoidance, long-term orientation, and indulgence
+Geert Hofstede is a social scientist who rates countries on 0-100 scale on 6 dimensions: power distance, individualism, masculinity, uncertainty avoidance, long-term orientation, and indulgence.
+Each of these dimensions warrants explanation for
 There are some regional entries here, and a lot of missing data The country codes here do not necessarily align with the country codes in our other datasets